anaoramos/transactions_btc_usd/README.md

 To start the bot, it buys 1 BTC and waits for the best opportunity to sell it (5% profit).
 Once the BTC has been sold, it buys 1 BTC again.<br>
 The transactions are registered in Postgres.
 You can define the database and table names in the config.js file.
-The default names are "Transactions" and "Wallet".
+The default names are "transactions" and "wallet".

 ## Getting Started